 CEHV is committed to providing a forum for critical reflection on racism and racial inequalities in the United States, and to supporting the dialogue necessary to combat these issues at Ohio State and in the broader community.

 CEHV has partnered with units across campus to host related programming.
 Please contact Piers Turner if you would like to work with us on a new event or program.

-Featured past and upcoming events concerning racial justice are listed below.
+Featured past events concerning racial justice are listed below.